TeamAtomicMedia/NetMock-iOS/Readme.md

 ### Resetting

-Use `DocumentStore.reset` method to erase captures responses from `DocumentStore`.
-This action will not affect captures responses that have been persisted to the disk.
+Use `DocumentStore.reset` method to erase captured responses from `DocumentStore`.
+This action will not affect captured responses that have been persisted to the disk.
 This can be used a convenient way to reset the app's captured responses without having to restart the app.

 ```swift
 Button("Erase Responses") {